Ear Center: BAHA Hearing Implant

 Candidacy

-The BAHA system is recommend for adults and children older than 5 years of age.
+The BAHA5 system is recommend for adults and children older than 5 years of age.
 Its specific indications include:

 - congenital absence of the ear canal(s) (congenital atresia)